What is it about?

 Why is it important?

-Understanding why predators so often fail matters at every scale.
 For the prey, the outcome of a pursuit can mean life or death.
-For the predator, it can mean a meal secured or lost, with repeated failures carrying the risk of starvation.
+For the predator, repeated failures carry the risk of starvation.
 Beyond these immediate stakes, predator–prey interactions influence how energy flows through food webs and help shape the stability of animal communities.
-Over evolutionary time, these interactions are among the strongest selective forces driving the diversification of locomotor, sensory, and behavioral traits across animal life.
+Over evolutionary time, they are among the strongest selective forces driving the diversification of locomotor, sensory, and behavioral traits across animal life.
 Understanding why predators so often fail is therefore not only a question of individual performance.
 It is central to understanding the ecological and evolutionary forces that have shaped animal life on Earth.
 Predator–prey dynamics have long been viewed as a biomechanical arms race, where speed and agility determine the winner.
 This study suggests the picture is more complex.
 The time it takes an animal to translate what it perceives into movement can be just as decisive as how fast it runs, flies, or swims, and its importance plays out differently across land, air, and water.

 Read the Original